-Scent hounds or other breeds of dog differ here, as they usually use scent to track and stalk the prey, getting as close as possible before making their move as the prey would outrun them over longer distances.
+Scent hounds or other breeds of dogs differ here, as they usually use scent to track and stalk the prey, getting as close as possible before making their move as the prey would outrun them over long distances.

 Sighthound’s long legs and slim body type make them aerodynamic enough to catch prey, but it also means that their legs are more impractical for laying in a normal position with their legs folded underneath or out to the side.

 Small dogs with shorter legs can easily get comfortable in other positions by folding their legs up.

 Should I Worry If My Greyhound Doesn’t Roach?

 Not all greyhounds roach, so if yours doesn’t, that’s fine.
 Usually, roaching signifies that your greyhound feels comfortable and secure in their surroundings.
 It will take your greyhound some time to feel this way.